Dynamic Forms: Tutorial Guide

 b) Category fields

-To pre-fill the values for category fields, you need to specify which label id (1, 2, ...) you would like to check.
+For category fields you need to use a different syntax to pre-fill the values.
+In this case you need to specify which label id (1, 2, ...) you would like to check.
 Use the following syntax:

 8. Update existing items